awslabs/duvet/design/duplicates/decisions.md

 ## Follow-ups

-- Verify against the engine: the exact control flow by which exception/implication exempt the test obligation (implementation and test checks), so P-D5's fixture set covers the real paths;
-  and that exact/full mutual coverage is transitive, so claim classes are well-defined.
 - Integration fixtures: cap fixtures at N=1 (legacy parity) and N=2; coherence fixtures per row of the Decision 4 table; fan-in listing exactness; mixed-form target default.